 It’s easy to overlook this simple advice but doing so will cause all manner of problems, it certainly did on some of my pre-blog layouts.

-Speaking of my layouts, I’ve been remiss of late and not spent as much time on it as I’d should.
-So without further delay I’ll say bye for now and climb the stairs to my loft and layout.
+Speaking of my layouts, I’ve been remiss of late and not spent as much time on it as I should.
+So without further delay, I’ll say bye for now and climb the stairs to my loft and layout.
 Until next time.

-* I try to get to as many exhibitions as possible, the last one I visited – the Alton Model Railway Group show in February – was were I took the photo above.
-It’s a stunningly beautiful layout and sure enough had some wonderful track work.
+* I try to get to as many exhibitions as possible, the last one I visited at the time of writing — the Alton Model Railway Group show was where I took the photo above.
+It’s Ballyconnel Road built by Steve Moor and Mick Rawlings and is a stunningly beautiful layout and sure enough, has some wonderful track work.